 10th June 2026

-The UK Government is preparing its first official advice for parents on how children aged 5 to 16 should use screens in a healthy way.
+After previously releasing guidance for parents on screen time for under 5s, the UK Government is preparing its first official advice for parents on how children aged 5 to 16 should use screens in a healthy way.
 This is meant to help families who are worried about how phones, tablets, computers and social media may affect children’s sleep, learning, behaviour and general wellbeing.

 Previous research has shown a clear need for support.
 While 96% of parents believe their child benefits from being online, fewer than 30% think the benefits outweigh the risks when it comes to social media, messaging and video-sharing platforms.

-The Government says it wants to give parents simple, practical advice so they can make the best choices for their own children, rather than banning screens or suggesting that all screen time is bad.
+The Government says it wants to give parents simple, practical advice, so they can make the best choices for their own children, rather than banning screens or suggesting that all screen time is bad.
 Instead, the idea is to recognise that screens are now a normal part of life and can be useful for things like schoolwork, creativity, communication and support for some children with additional needs.

 The Government also recognises that parents are dealing with challenges that previous generations did not face, and that they need clear and trusted advice.
 The guidance is expected to help parents think about questions such as when a child should get their first smartphone, how much time they spend on screens, and how to build healthy habits around social media and online activities.

 This evidence-gathering period will run for three weeks ending on 29 June 2026.
-This is done through a ‘Call for Evidence’ which can be viewed and responded to at, Screen use by children aged 5-16: call for evidence.
+This is done through a ‘Call for Evidence’ which can be viewed and responded to at Screen use by children aged 5-16: call for evidence.
 The finished guidance is expected to be published in the Autumn.

 The Government is also looking more widely at how technology is used in schools.
 It wants parents and teachers to feel more confident that digital tools are being used safely and properly in education.